-No SSL
+No SSL (plaintext)

-In this scenario, the BIG-IP system does not perform any SSL encryption or decryption duties.
+In this scenario, the BIG-IP system does not perform any SSL processing, as all traffic is only plaintext.

 Server-side encryption

 In this scenario, the BIG-IP system accepts unencrypted traffic and then encrypts is before sending it to the servers.
 While more uncommon than offload or bridging, this can be useful for organizations that require all traffic behind the system to be encrypted.